cms-opendata-workshop/workshop2023-lesson-selection/_episodes/03-miniaodtrigger.md

 - "Trigger objects should be check against reconstructed objects"
 ---

-## Introduction
+## How to access trigger information

-We would like to understand the trigger focusing on our final goal, which is, as you know, to partially reproduce a [$$t\bar{t}$$ analysis](https://link.springer.com/content/pdf/10.1007/JHEP09(2017)051.pdf) from CMS.
+We would like to understand the trigger focusing on our final goal, which is to partially reproduce a [$$t\bar{t}$$ analysis](https://link.springer.com/content/pdf/10.1007/JHEP09(2017)051.pdf) from CMS.
+There are two primary ways to access trigger information, which both have uses for analysts:

-In this episode we will concentrate on extracting the informatio about the trigger and trigger prescales directly from the data stored in the `miniAOD` files.
-However, in the next episode, we will attempt to do likewise but using the conditions database instead.
-You will learn why these two approaches may be needed.
+ * Directly from the data stored in the `MiniAOD` files
+ * By accessing the conditions database

 ## MiniAOD triggering